AntonisGkortzis/islander/guide.md

    ![](/images/nisiros-lies-beach.jpg)

-    The beach starts about 3 km after Palus and is located on the northeastern side of the island, from the point where it ends
+    The beach starts about 3 km after Palous and is located on the northeastern side of the island, from the point where it ends

 ##### Pahia Ammos